 The Company has only non-qualified stock options outstanding under its equity compensation plans.
 All outstanding stock options have performance-based vesting provisions specific to each option grant that tie the vesting of the applicable stock options to the Company's financial performance.
 The Company's stock options vest at a rate of 50 percent when a specified diluted earnings per share target is achieved, and the remaining 50 percent when a second, higher specified diluted earnings per share target is achieved.
 Options do not vest due to the passage of time but solely as a result of achievement of the financial vesting targets.
 The amount of stock-based compensation expense is based upon management's estimate of when the earnings per share targets may be achieved.
+Any change in management's estimate could result in the remaining amount of stock-based compensation expense to be accelerated, spread out over a longer period, or reversed.
+This may cause volatility in the recognition of stock-based compensation expense in future periods and could materially affect the Company's net income and net income per share.

-The Company recognized stock-based compensation expense in its Consolidated Financial Statements in the three and six months ended June 30, 2017 and 2016, respectively, as follows:
+The Company recognized stock-based compensation expense in its Consolidated Financial Statements in the three and nine months ended September 30, 2017 and 2016, respectively, as follows: